 However, it’s also not customary to tip at pubs, as you would in similar places in America and other countries.
 You won’t be stopped if you really want to leave a small token of gratitude, but you may get a few sideways glances.

 10. Don’t Confuse the Use of the Word ‘Sorry’ and Its Many Meanings

 In Ireland, the word “sorry” means more than just “I apologize.”
 It’s also used to indicate that the person you’re speaking to has not heard or understood what you’re saying.
 One of the do’s and don’ts in Ireland includes understanding how to use this correctly.

 You: “I left a 10% tip for our bartender last night.”

 Translation: “I don’t understand; what did you do that for?”

 When you think of Ireland, do you immediately envision Dublin City?
 Most people do, whether they want to stop for a day in Dublin or spend a longer time there.

 That’s one of the biggest annoyances that Irish people have over tourists and one of the things not to do in Ireland.
-There is so much more to this island than just visiting Dublin, and if you never go off-the-beaten-track, you’ll miss out on so much (but feel free to read about all the Dublin fun facts to learn more about the city!).
+There is so much more to this island than just visiting Dublin, and if you never go off the beaten track, you’ll miss out on so much (but feel free to read about all the Dublin fun facts to learn more about the city!).

 Make sure that when you’re planning your itinerary, you include places like the Cliffs of Moher (yes, a bit touristy but worth it for a half-day trip), Belfast, and Galway, and definitely spend some time in Killarney.
 You’ll also love finding things to do in Donegal as well as what to do in Dingle (and make sure to book your Dingle hotel in advance).

 12. Don’t Have Bad Road Etiquette